SYLLABUS:

 Prerequisite: A physical chemistry course, or consent of the instructor (here is some remedial material)

-• Pierre-Gilles de Gennes, Francoise Brochart-Wyart, David Quere."Capillarity and Wetting Phenomena," Spinger 2005 (translation from French, excellent but limited scope) (abbr: PGdG)
+• Pierre-Gilles de Gennes, Francoise Brochart-Wyart, David Quere."Capillarity and Wetting Phenomena," Spinger 2005 (translation from French, excellent but limited in scope to wetting phenomena) (abbr: PGdG)

 • Johannes Lyklema, "Fundamentals of Interface and Colloid Science, Vol. 1 - 5."
-Academic Press, (recommended as reference monographs, but extensive and expensive)
+Academic Press, (useful as reference monographs, extensive coverage, but expensive) (abbr: JLvX)

 • Handouts will be available for download from: http://afm1.pharm.utah.edu/PNSCourse/index.html